Oliver Travel Trailers

 What time is the 2024 solar eclipse?

-The total solar eclipse of April 8, 2024, will occur in the afternoon.
-The exact timing of the eclipse will vary depending on your location along the path of totality.
-The path of totality for the 2024 eclipse will pass through Mexico, the United States, and Canada.
-In the central United States, the eclipse is expected to begin around 1:20 PM Eastern Time and reach totality around 3:30 PM Eastern Time.
+In the afternoon, a total solar eclipse will happen on April 8, 2024.
+The timing will depend on where you are along the path of totality.
+This path will go through Mexico, the United States, and Canada.
+In the central United States, the eclipse will start around 1:20 PM Eastern Time and reach totality at about 3:30 PM Eastern Time.

 What is so special about the 2024 solar eclipse?